zwilsoncc/docs/pages/docs/other/restrictions.md

 - Deployments will return the status code `402` and a page letting you know about the failed payment.
-This message can be seen by anyone trying to access the deloyment.
+This message can be seen by anyone trying to access the deployment.

 - In addition to returning the error message, deployments will be scaled to 0 running instances.
 No code will